-- Place the turkey onto a chopping board and pat dry with throw-away paper towels.
+- Place the turkey onto a chopping board and pat it dry with throwaway paper towels.

 - Use a very sharp knife to cut around the skin that is keeping it attached.

-- Gently pull away the leg and place on a plate.
+- Gently pull away the leg and place it on a plate.

 - Do the same for the other leg.

 - Take one leg and hold it by the largest bone.

 - Use the knife to cut the meat away from the leg bone.
 Twist the leg around as needed until all the bones have been removed.

 - Place the meat onto some aluminium foil.

 - Spread the meat out on the tinfoil as much as possible and add the stuffing.